 One day, a girl, came wandering near our cabin.
 My father saw her as no threat and so she let her be.
 I was about nine years old back when we first caught glimpse of her.
-I was out hunting with my mother by that time, Before we set off to go greet her, I was ordered to hide my ears as well as my tail.
-I didn’t question her because I knew that others find that my ears and my tail to be unusual.
+I was out hunting with my mother by that time.
+Before we set off to go greet her, I was ordered to hide my ears as well as my tail.
+I didn’t question her because I knew that those who arent from here find that my ears and my tail to be unusual.
 When we confronted the girl, she introduced herself as Rena and claimed that she was from the nearby town.

 She was the only friend I’ve had as a kid.